kragen/derctuo/markdown/compound-literals.md

 ISO C99, and GCC since earlier, support [so-called compound literals][0].
-I've written a number of C functions that look more or less like this:
+I’ve written a number of C functions that look more or less like this:

     static struct point point_at(int x, int y)